rockysx27/AirlineTycoon/README.md

 * Computer player pays real cost for plane upgrades
 * Fixed bug that prevented computer players from using routes in most games
     * Computer players will switch to routes in most games eventually
+    * Regular computer players however use a small cheat that regularly improved their image
+* Fixed bug where computer player buys or sells more stock than available

 Misc:
 * Reduce (~ half) cost of plane security upgrades